-More information about Kiribati is available on the Kiribati Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Kiribati is available on the Kiribati country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States and Kiribati signed a treaty of friendship in 1979, following Kiribati’s independence from the United Kingdom.
 Full diplomatic relations were established in 1980.
 The United States and Kiribati have enjoyed a close relationship based on mutual respect and shared interests.
 The two countries work closely together on a broad range of issues, from strengthening regional security, to promoting education and climate resilience, to protecting fisheries and food and water security.
 The United States has no consular or diplomatic facilities in the country.
 Officers of the U.S. Embassy in Fiji are concurrently accredited to Kiribati and made regular visits to Kiribati prior to COVID-19 related border closures.
 In November 2018, the United States and Kiribati commemorated the 75th anniversary of the Battle of Tarawa, one of the bloodiest of World War II’s Pacific Theater.
 The two countries actively cooperate in the repatriation of remains of U.S. Marines fallen in that battle.

 U.S. Assistance to Kiribati